JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The boolean value determining whether the plugin is a [Freemium](https://plugins.jetbrains.com/docs/marketplace/freemium.html) plugin.

-The provided value will be set as a value of the `<product-descriptor optional="">` element attribute.
+The provided value will be assigned to the `<product-descriptor optional="">` element attribute.

 {style="narrow"}
 Type